jaclark5/psi4_utilities/docs/user_guide.rst

 User Guide
 ===============

-This page details how to use Estimate Memory from Psi4.
+This page details how to use Psi4 Utilities.